mrcnski/org-recur/README.md

 ## Recommended Configuration

 The following `use-package` configuration sets the suggested keybindings (`C-c d`, as well as `d` in `org-agenda-mode`).
-It also enables `org-recur-finish` to act on headings without org-recur syntax, marking them done and archiving them.
+It also enables `org-recur-finish` to act on headings without recurrence syntax, marking them done and archiving them.

 ```elisp
 (use-package org-recur